ericdahl/hello-ecs/README.md

 It also creates the base infrastructure (VPC, IAM) so that it's completely self-contained.
 If you already have these things, you could remove that config.

+This is not meant for production.
+For speed of deployments and lower costs, resources are deployed into public subnets.
+Security Groups are in place to lock down access, but ideally the resources are deployed into private subnets with a NAT Gateway

 This is a **basic example**.
 If you're interested in more comprehensive ECS customization, including:
 - spot instances
 - automatic draining of containers